Aptivi/NitrocidKS/README.md

 - Microsoft .NET Framework 4.8 or higher

+- If you are installing the release from `Archive` branch, you may find them **isolated**.
+Extract the `libvlc` folder from full releases to the root directory.

 2. For Unix systems

 - Any Unix system that contains the latest version of [Mono Runtime](http://www.mono-project.com/docs/about-mono/languages/visualbasic/).
 MonoDevelop(32-bit or 64-bit)/JetBrains Rider(64-bit) is required to build from source.